JoachimGoedhart/Shinylive-test/README.md

 To deploy the shinylive app on github pages:
 - make the app available as repo.
 - make a folder `.github/workflows` that contains the `deploy-app.yaml` (this file contains the instructions for github actions to convert the app.R file into a site that can be hosted on github pages).
+This can be done in the RStudio IDE when the working directory is set to the folder that contains app.R and using this command: `usethis::use_github_action(url="https://github.com/posit-dev/r-shinylive/blob/actions-v1/examples/deploy-app.yaml")`
 -  On the github repo page choose navigate to "Settings -> Pages" and choose under "Build and deployment" source: Github actions
 -  Navigate to "Actions" and start the workflow "Deploy app to gh-pages"
 -  If successful you can navigate to deployments to find the link to the page, or go to the About section and navigate to settings.
 Select the checkbox `Use your GitHub Pages website` to add a link to the app.